cpusillo/cpusillo/README.md

 ### Hi there 👋 I'm Corrine

 I am an IT Engineer, specializing in automation.
-I like to make the tedious stuff a thing of the past!
+I like to automate the tedious stuff that ruins our productivity.

 I have a background in run-of-the-mill System Administration as well as Full Stack Engineering.
 My passion is in IT, but I think being able to write effective scripts is so important in our field.
 I'll be using this github as a repository for any useful scripts I can come up with